Close

 Crate training is more than just a way to keep a puppy out of trouble when unsupervised.
 It helps set up a routine that supports comfort, independence, and healthy development.
 When done with patience and consistency, crate training creates a positive, safe space that a puppy can learn to enjoy.
 For reliable information on training, nutrition, behavior, and wellness, PetHealthMD offers trusted resources for pet owners.
 If a puppy shows signs of distress or health concerns during crate training, a veterinarian should be consulted promptly.

-1. Introduce your puppy to the crate
+1. Introduce Your Puppy to the Crate

 Helping a puppy feel comfortable with their crate starts with creating a cozy space.
 This can be thought of as setting up a small den that feels safe and inviting.

-Here’s how to make the first introduction go smoothly:
+Ways to make the first introduction go smoothly:

 • Add a favorite plush toy and a soft, washable blanket to create a warm, comfortable space.